turingschool/curriculum/tutorials/systems/automation.markdown

 ### Timing

-( Explain how cron can schedule based on second, minute, etc ) ( It is kind of like a regex )
-( Explain the layout of the timing )
-( Link to http://www.openjs.com/scripts/jslibrary/demos/crontab.php which can help generate the timing, or something better if you know of one )
-( Watch out: if you schedule tasks really close together a new one could start before the previous one finishes, causing a race for resources and your system is going DOWN! )

-The timing of a cron job follow a standard format that, while is a little intimidating at first, is really very easy to dig into.
+The timing of a cron job follows a standard format that, while is a little intimidating at first, is really very easy to dig into.
 In fact, it's very much like a time based regex in the following pattern:

 `minute hour day month weekday`